blazo-dev/todo-list-node-cli/README.md

 ## 💻 How It Works

-1. When you run the app, a menu is displayed with options.
+1. Launch the app from the terminal.
-2. Choose an action (e.g. add a task, view tasks).
+2. A menu of actions is displayed.
-3. The task list is saved in a local JSON file so your data persists across sessions.
+3. Choose an action: view, add, update, complete, or delete tasks.
-4. After each operation, the menu is shown again unless you choose to exit.
+4. All changes are saved locally and persist between sessions.

 ---